Skip to main content

 • Confirm the form is signed and dated in all required fields

-• Confirm all pages are from the same current I-864A edition
+• Ensure that all pages correspond to the current edition of Form I-864A.

 • Sign, date, and submit I-864A with all required supporting evidence